drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-handout.md

 Finally regularise the text by removing all the uppercase lettering.
 Type `tr [:upper:] [:lower:] < diary-notagspunct.txt > diary-clean.txt` and hit enter.

-Open the `gulliver-clean.txt` in a text editor.
+Open the `diary-clean.txt` in a text editor.
 Note how the text has been transformed ready for analysis.

 #### Pulling a text apart, counting word frequencies